| | | |

 Instructions

-• In a large mixing bowl, mix together the oats, cinnamon, cloves, baking powder, raisins, carrot, coconut and about ½ cup of the toasted nuts.
+• In a large mixing bowl, mix together the carrots, chopped pecans, oats, coconut, raisins, cinnamon, nutmeg, and pinch of salt.
 Stir well to combine.

-• Drain the pineapple, and spread it evenly over the bottom of the baking pan.
+• Spread the pineapple and any juice over the bottom of the baking pan.

 • Spread the dry ingredients over the pineapple in the baking pan.